NickCMoore/NickCMoore/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on **a fun, interactive JavaScript Christmas food quiz at https://nickcmoore.github.io/xmas-food-quiz/**
+- 🔭 I’ve just finished **an interactive text-based game combining storytelling, puzzle-solving, and decision-making. https://nickcmoore.github.io/eldoria-text-adventure/**
-- 🌱 I’m currently learning **JavaScript**
+- 🌱 I’m currently learning about **Design Thinking**
-- 👯 I’m looking to **collaborate on front-end projects**
+- 👯 I’m looking to **collaborate on front and back-end projects**
 - ⚡ Fun fact - **I'm a black belt in Taekwondo!**